Skip to content

 Namespace Paths

 Namespace paths are used to reference entities within a namespace.
-They are always relative to the current namespace and are always kebab-case.
+They follow these rules:

 namespace: my-namespace